Summer Vacation: How to Make the Most of Summer Break for Teens

 • Volunteer: Colleges are impressed by students who are committed to community service.
 Just two hours a week of volunteer work can make an applicant stand out.
 Colleges look for qualities like independence, responsibility, and commitment, which students demonstrate when they help others.

 You know the saying, “You never know until you try“?
-Teens might feel overwhelmed by options when it comes to choosing a career path, but summer can help them discover new passions and narrow their choices.
+Teens might feel overwhelmed by options when it comes to choosing a career path, but summer holidays can help them discover new passions and narrow their choices.

 When teens explore skills beyond the classroom, they learn more about the world and how to apply their talents and abilities.
 They might discover they want to study medicine, for example, by volunteering at a hospital.
-Or maybe older kids will realize they want to be a language teacher after traveling abroad.
-Summer is a chance to explore interests and reevaluate goals before the school year starts again.

 Explore and Learn Over the Summer With Rustic Pathways